 Very rare in NZ!
 Larger in both leaf and fruit size than the rather better known species to which this one is closely related.
 Only a few left.
 Small plants.
 (Sold out early 2012: maybe one day again.)
 Once it is some years old you can clearly distinguish this species from P. cauliflora, which is what is usually meant by the word “jaboticaba”.

 Price: (this plant is not currently available)

 A South American cool subtropical fruit which grows quite well in warmer parts of New Zealand.
 It comes from higher altitudes and contains a mild to moderately flavoured pulp to join with your thickshakes or the like.
 Roundish to pointed in form, there is variation from region to region, and the fruits are about 8cm in length, varying by regional type.
-Flower photo is of one of my trees here in Waipapa; fruit on that tree is in June 2020; I began picking up a few fruit from the tree in early August, but harvested most of the crop in November; the bowl of fruit picture is from the Internet.
+Flower photo is of one of my trees here in Waipapa; fruit on that tree is in June 2020; I began picking up fruit from the tree in early August; the bowl of fruit picture is from the Internet.

 Price: From about $25, when available.
 SOLD OUT NOW

 We usually see these fruit in our supermarkets, and probably they have been imported from Southern California.
 They are warm temperate to subtropical in their origins, widely grown in the past from Iran to parts of India, can tolerate quite severe winter frosts by our standards, and like dryish conditions for growing, but that doesn’t mean they won’t appreciate moisture to keep them going if we have some summer drought weeks.
 Tough skinned, and containing a multitude of small individual sacs with edible white to red pulp in them, people usually pick out the pulp sacs one by one.
 Sometimes that makes for a social aspect around a meal table!
 It’s a fairly vigorous shrub to a small tree in maturity.